Jibrail Kassab

-Jibrail Kassab (born 5 August 1938) was a bishop of the Chaldean Catholic Church who presided over the Eparchy of Saint Thomas the Apostle of Sydney in Australia.
-He was the bishop of this diocese since its inception on 21 October 2006 until his retirement in 2015.
-His bishopric was based at St Thomas the Apostle Chaldean Catholic Church, Bossley Park, New South Wales.
+Jibrail Kassab (born 4 August 1938) is an Iraqi Chaldean Catholic hierarch who served as Chaldean Eparch of Saint Thomas the Apostle of Sydney from 2006 to 2015.

+Biography

 Kassab was born in Tel Keppe, Iraq, to an Assyrian family.
 He was ordained a priest on 19 January 1961.
 Following 35 years of service in the priesthood, he was elevated to the episcopate by the then Patriarch of Babylon of the Chaldeans, Mar Raphael I Bidawid.
-Upon his installation, his first post was to serve as archbishop of the Archeparchy of Basra.
+Upon his installation, his first post was Archeparc of Basra.

-Following the difficult plight of Iraq's Chaldean Christians during the Iraq War, Pope Benedict XVI transferred Kassab to a safer area and created a diocese in Sydney that would cover all of Australia and New Zealand; he installed Kassab as its head prelate.
+Following the difficult plight of Iraq's Chaldean Christians during the Iraq War, Pope Benedict XVI transferred Kassab to a safer area and created the Chaldean Catholic Eparchy of Saint Thomas the Apostle of Sydney to cover all of Australia and New Zealand; he installed Kassab as its eparch in 2006.